Human Resources Excel Template

 Where does Excel end and the system begin?

-Shift volume, team size, and coverage requirements determine how Excel and the web system should be split.
+Headcount, location count, approval complexity, and reminder needs determine how Excel and the system should be split.

 Excel is enough